mgalbright/usajobtool/README.md

 To improve user experiences, in 2015 I made version 1 of this tool--a cross-platform, mobile-friendly web app for searching usajobs.gov.
-The app allowed users to search for jobs using the usagovs.gov open [API](https://developer.usajobs.gov/General), and it styled results using Bootstrap so they looked great on phones, tablets, and PCs.
+The app allowed users to search for jobs using the usagovs.gov open [REST API](https://developer.usajobs.gov/General), and it styled results using Bootstrap so they looked great on phones, tablets, and PCs.
 As an added feature, the app included a configurable online machine learning algorithm to learn user preferences and show the most interesting jobs first.